-Fraser Bros., Dry Goods, Clothing, Gents' Furnishings, Groceries, etc., Rosser avenue, corner 10th street, Brandon, Man .-- The first in rank and in point of prominence is the retail dry goods trade of this city.
+Fraser Bros., Dry Goods, Clothing, Gents' Furnishings, Groceries, etc., Rosser avenue, corner 10th street, Brandon, Man.-The first in rank and in point of prominence is the retail dry goods trade of this city.
 This trade, considered as a branch of commerce, is the most important of any now existing within the city limits.
 It controls an immense amount of capital, employs a small army of people, and distributes a greater amount of commodities than any other branch of mercantile pursuits.
 Our dry goods houses are among the handsomest edifices of the city, that of Fraser Bros. taking special rank-the Masonic building.
 A cursory glance through its various departments is hardly sufficient to give a correct idea of their contents and the seemingly endless variety there displayed, Here one sees articles composed of cotton, wool, silk and flax, foreign and domestic goods.
 Here the eye rests on silks, cloths, cashmeres, satinets, Kerseys, tweeds, tickings, checks, plaids, alpacas, ginghams, prints, muslins, drills, and every variety and pattern of dress goods, together with endless designs of laces, bonnet trimmings, ribbons, braids, and numerous manufactures assimilating in character.
 In the clothing department will be found a complete assortment of coats, pants, vests and overcoats, one of the best assortments of clothing in the city; also, a fine line of gents' furnishings, staple and fancy groceries always kept on hand.
 Mr. A. C. Fraser's establishment enjoys the high esteem of the trade and the consideration of the general public, which deserves such marked advantages from its enterprise and capacity.
-He has always taken an interest in the development of the city, and the citizens of Brandon manifested their confidence and esteem by electing him to the mayoralty for 1888.
+He has always taken an interest in the development of the city, and the citizens of Brandon manifested their confidence and esteem by electing him to the mayoralty for enterprise may be ascribed the vitality that has characterized this business.

-Forbes & Stirrett, Planing Mill, 10th street, Brandon, Man.-The increasing importance of the lumber trade in all its branches leads to a more than ordinary interest in those enterprises identified with this factor of our manufacturing industries and resources.
-Attention a gratifying increase.
-Mr. McKelvie is an energetic and its opening, but also his former engagement with the | is properly directed to those firms, to whose energy and enterprise may be ascribed the vitality that has characterized this business.
 The firm of Forbes & Stirrett may properly be assigned a first place among such firms, on account of their extensive operations and the superior excellence of their productions.
 This well known firm was founded in 1886.
 They manufacture every description of sashes, doors, frames, blinds, shutters, mouldings and inside and outside finish.
 The planing mill is supplied with the latest and most approved machinery for the various purposes required, saws, moulding, planing and matching machines, and all the appliances and inventions of the present day.
 Messrs.
 John Forbes and George Stirrett are the members of this firm, both thoroughly practical men, conversant with all the details and requirements of their business.
-2. Perfectly reliable, conscientious and honorable in all their transactions, they mhave established a lucrative and eminently satisfactory business, twhich will compare favorably with any similar establishment in Manitoba.
-They also have a lumber yard, where lumber of all descriptions can be had, embracing lumber of all dimensions, laths, shingles, etc. Math
+Perfectly reliable, conscientious and honorable in all their transactions, they have established a lucrative and eminently satisfactory business, which will compare favorably with any similar establishment in Manitoba.
+They talso have a lumber yard, where lumber of all descriptions can be had, embracing lumber of all dimensions, laths, shingles, etc. 1